Dion Prewster

-Dion Anthony Prewster (born 10 January 1990) is an American-born New Zealand professional basketball player for the Sandringham Sabres of the NBL1 South.
+Dion Anthony Prewster (born 10 January 1990) is an American-born New Zealand basketball player who last played for the Wellington Saints of the New Zealand National Basketball League (NZNBL).
 He played college basketball for San Jacinto College and Stephen F. Austin State University.
+He served as an assistant coach of the Shimane Susanoo Magic in the Japanese B.League during the 2023–24 season.

 Early life

 Prewster was born in Santa Ana, California, to an African-American father and a Samoan mother.
 He was raised by his mother in American Samoa and spent time in Hawaii before moving to Wellington when he was seven.
 He grew up in the suburb of Johnsonville and attended Wellington College, before moving to the United States for his senior year of high school.
 He enrolled at Iowa City High School in Iowa City, Iowa, where he led his team to the Class 4A state championship in 2007–08.

 College career

 As a freshman at San Jacinto College in 2008–09, Prewster averaged 8.9 points, 9.0 rebounds and 1.8 blocks per game in helping the basketball team to a 25–5 record and the ETJCC South Division title.
 As a sophomore in 2009–10, he earned first-team All-ETJCC and All-Region XIV honors after averaging 14.3 points, 11.8 rebounds, 3.0 assists and 2.0 blocks per game.

-On May 6, 2010, Prewster transferred to Stephen F. Austin State University.
+On 6 May 2010, Prewster transferred to Stephen F. Austin State University.
 As a junior for SFA in 2010–11, he averaged 5.1 points, 3.1 rebounds and 1.2 assists in 29 games with three starts.

-On April 20, 2011, Prewster transferred again, this time to Truman State University.
+On 20 April 2011, Prewster transferred again, this time to Truman State University.